parrisma/gmcp/docs/DOCKER.md

 ./docker/build-base.sh
 ```

-This creates the `gplot_base:latest` image with Python 3.11 and UV.
+This creates the `gofr-plot_base:latest` image with Python 3.11 and UV.

 ### 2. Build Development Image